javier-hernandezo/FaceQnet/README.md

 -- Using FaceQnet for predicting scores:

   1) Download or clone the repository.
-  2) Due to the size of the video example, please download one of the the FaceQnet pretrained models and place the downloaded .h5 file it in the /src folder.:
+  2) Due to the size of the video example, please download one of the the FaceQnet pretrained models and place the downloaded .h5 file it in the /src folder:

-  <a href="https://github.com/uam-biometrics/FaceQnet/releases/download/v0/FaceQnet.h5" rel="nofollow">FaceQnet v0</a>
+  - <a href="https://github.com/uam-biometrics/FaceQnet/releases/download/v0/FaceQnet.h5" rel="nofollow">FaceQnet v0 pretrained model</a>

-  <a href="https://github.com/uam-biometrics/FaceQnet/releases/download/v1.0/FaceQnet_v1.h5" rel="nofollow">FaceQnet v1</a>
+  - <a href="https://github.com/uam-biometrics/FaceQnet/releases/download/v1.0/FaceQnet_v1.h5" rel="nofollow">FaceQnet v1 pretrained model</a>

   3) Edit and run the FaceQNet_obtainscores_Keras.py script.